reddy75/wrecon/README.txt

 Purpose:
 Start 'tmate' session on remote PC over Weechat.
 - tmate session is started only for granted server(s)
-- communication between servers is accomplish over a registered IRC #Channel
+- communication between servers is accomplished over a registered IRC #Channel
 - IRC #Channel is encrypted via ircrypt